Dallas Diamonds: Ring of Honor

 Shelley Burnson, OL; Aurelia Green, OL; and Karen Seimears, QB; Jessica Springer, RB/LB; & Ivette Young, LB are in the Diamond's Ring of Honor.
 Their numbers have been retired and are displayed at each Diamonds home game.

 Championships

 2004

-The Diamonds took on the Northern Ice in WPFL Championship Game VI.
-This took place in Long Beach, California on November 20, 2004.
+The Diamonds took on the Northern Ice in WPFL Championship Game VI in Long Beach, California on November 20, 2004.
 The final score was Dallas Diamonds 62, Northern Ice 13.
 Seimears threw 4 passing TDs and Dallas dominated on the ground as well.
 The MVP was Q Ragsdale, running back for Dallas.

 2005

-The Diamonds played the New York Dazzles in WPFL Championship Game VII.
-This took place at the Birdville Fine Arts/Athletic Complex in North Richland Hills, Texas on November 19, 2005.
+The Diamonds played the New York Dazzles in WPFL Championship Game VII at the Birdville Fine Arts/Athletic Complex in North Richland Hills, Texas on November 19, 2005.
 The final score was 61–8, Diamonds.